Immigration & Family Law FAQs

 - Has basic knowledge of U.S. history and government;

-- Has a period of continuous residence and physical presence in the U.S.; and
+- Has a period of continuous residence and physical presence in the U.S., and

-What does Good Moral Character mean?
+What does good moral character mean?

 The U.S. government has determined that the definition of good moral character requires that the person applying for citizenship be of good moral character for at least five years prior to their application.
-It’s easier to define what is unacceptable moral character than it is to define what is good moral character.

 The law states that a person is not of good moral character if:

 The person was convicted of an aggravated felony after November 29, 1990, even if the conviction was more than five years prior to the citizenship application.
 A person seeking citizenship should consult with an attorney if they are unsure if their prior misdemeanor or felony is classified as an aggravated felony under U.S. immigration law.

 Do I need to study for the Naturalization and English Test?

-A person preparing for the Naturalization Test an English Test should definitely take a moment to review the study materials available online.
 Below are links to information on each exam, as well as study materials.